-The major source of RU contaminants at Y-12 was in the receipt and processing of returned VHEU from SRS and the Idaho Chemical Processing Plant (ICPP).
+The major source of RU contaminants at Y-12 was the receipt and processing of returned VHEU from the Savannah River Site (SRS) and the Idaho Chemical Processing Plant (ICPP).
 Tables 5-2 and 5-3 document the quantities of uranium and the calculated mass quantities of plutonium, neptunium, and technetium actually delivered to Y-12.
 Table 5-4 presents a computer-generated listing of the relative production of a few isotopes of concern, following irradiation of VHEU fuel in a high-flux test reactor.
-The process streams included a spectrum of chemical forms of uranium, including uranyl nitrate $[UO_2(NO_3)2]$ solutions, uranium trioxide (UO_3) , uranium-aluminum (U-AI) alloy ingots, uranium scrap, uranium tetrafluoride (UF_4) , uranium metal, solvent extraction raffinates, and a variety of secondary process wastes and residues.
+The process streams included a spectrum of chemical forms of uranium, including uranyl nitrate $[UO_2(NO_3)2]$ solutions, uranium trioxide $(UO_3)$ , uranium-aluminum (U-AI) alloy ingots, uranium scrap, uranium tetrafluoride $(UF_4)$ , uranium metal, solvent extraction raffinates, and a variety of secondary process wastes and residues.

-The uranium enrichments ranged from DU, NU, low enriched uranium (LEU - less than 20% 235U), highly enriched uranium (HEU - from 20 to approximately 93% 235U), and very highly enriched (VHEU - more than 93% 235U).
+The uranium enrichments ranged from DU, NU, low enriched uranium (LEU - less than 20% U), highly enriched uranium (HEU - from 20 to approximately 93% U), and VHEU (more than 93% U).
 The predominant RU and associated contaminants were in HEU and VHEU materials.
 However, all of the uranium at Y-12 came from other DOE facilities, which had also either generated and/or received RU materials.
 Therefore, nearly all of the uranium in the DOE facilities contained RU contaminants to varying degrees through being processed in the same equipment, blending with other materials to adjust the degree of enrichment, etc. For example, most of the DU received and processed at Y-12 was seldom chemically processed but was received in forms from which parts were produced by mechanical processing.
 However, even these materials were received from other plants, such as Fernald, which also had an RU contaminant inventory.
-Therefore, the DU contaminant levels at Y-12 were inferred from both the Fernald and the Idaho Specific Manufacturing Capability (SMC) projects' recycle reports (ORAUT 2004 and DOE 2000).
+Therefore, the DU